-Our Compliance team retain a policy register of all Redwheel policies and within this our Head of Stewardship is identified as the owner of the Stewardship Policy i.e. has primary responsibility for undertaking an annual review of the policy and for maintaining it in good
+Our Compliance team retain a policy register of all Redwheel policies and within this our Head of Stewardship is identified as the owner of the Stewardship Policy i.e. has primary responsibility for undertaking an annual review of the policy and for maintaining it in good standing.

-All our policies are subject to regular review, with amendments made as | standing.
 The Stewardship policy was approved by Heads of Investment Teams, our Compliance team and the Redwheel Sustainability Committee.
 Our Executive Committee has ultimate oversight of the policy register.
 The Redwheel Board is not formally required to approve policy as it has already delegated responsibility for policy development to the executive body.
 It does, however take an active interest in understanding the scope of policies relating to responsible investment issues, as well as the effectiveness of the controls that have been put in place to ensure that policies can be delivered in practice.